nctu-eva-lab/3DV-2022/README.md

 ## Discussions with others

-Feel free to start discussions with your classmates about how you can implement your work better!
+Feel free to start discussion with your classmates about how you can implement your work better!

 [Discussions](https://github.com/nctu-eva-lab/3DV-2022/discussions/categories/general)